PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 A well-defined hypothesis focuses your testing and guides your decision making by providing a framework for evaluating your results.
 It should include your goal metric, how you think your change will improve it, and any other important context.
 For example:

-> User research showed that new users are not sure how to use our products.
-By adding a short tutorial video during onboarding, users will be understand how to use our product.
-As a result, we expect to see more successful interactions with our app features, a decrease in customer support queries, and a decrease in churn rate (our primary goal).
+> Showing a short tutorial video during onboarding will help users understand how to use our product.
+As a result, we expect to see more successful interactions with the app, fewer customer support queries, and reduced churn (our primary goal) among tested users.

 This is a good hypothesis because it enables you to break down which metrics you'll focus on in your test: